gregnordin/notes_to_self/Blender/notes-Blender.md

     - You could also have the whole stack of layers move down between each grow operation (group already-visible layers into a collection and apply translation to collection as a whole?).
 Look at it from somewhat above, noting in presentation that the process actually happens upside down.
     - Also include a transparent violet representation of the photopolymerizing light that uses an emissive material so that it glows.
     - How have the whole stack move down?
 Attach each successive layer to the first layer with the first layer being the parent so that when the first layer moves, all of the other layers move too?
+- Make function for `make_channel_layer` that creates a cube, duplicates it and positions it, sets the original cube as the parent for the duplicated cube, and returns the original cube.
+- Do the same for edge layer case.
 - Clean up code for bulk case, put things in functions.
     - LED illumination and animation in one function?
     - &#9989; Setting parent object